naqqibb/Tives/README.md

 Interviews: Conducting structured, semi-structured, or unstructured interviews to collect narratives and into perspectives.

-Field Notes: Documenting observations, reflections, and contextual details during the research process.
+Field Notes: Documenting the observations, reflections, and contextual details during research process at an ethics.

 Cultural Analysis: Interpreting and analyzing data to uncover patterns, meanings, and cultural significance.